Invarion/invarion-docs/docs/rapidplan-online/using-the-signage/placing-and-adjusting-signs.md

 ## To Resize signs

 The yellow handles on the outer of the sign allow you to adjust the signs size, simply left click and drag out to desired size.
-To resize the sign uniformly, simply hold down the **ctrl** key while resizing it.
+To resize the sign uniformly, simply hold down the **Ctrl** key while resizing it.